filipnet/greenhouse/README.md

 - Sends a heartbeat signal to the MQTT broker periodically
 - Switches a double relay for cistern pump and a socket
 - Checks the status of the pump and switches it off automatically after a certain time (threshold value) if no switch-off signal is received by the specified time (protection against greenhouse flooding)
+- Measuring temperature and humidity with a FS200-SHT10 sensor

 ## REQUIREMENTS